Fellowship For The Interests of Dogs & Their Owners

 While someone else does the shopping...

-Never leave your dog on a parking meter!
+Never leave your dog tied up in front of a store.
 Even though you may be able to see your dog through the shop window, a moment's distraction is all it takes!
 Stolen dogs have been held for ransom or reward right here in Park Slope.
 Size doesn't matter - there are people out there who will roll your dog through the doorway of a minivan without a moment's hesitation.
 Worse still, you dog may end up in a research laboratory or sold to an out of state pet store.
 Patronize dog friendly stores; have a friend watch your dog or better still, leave your dog home when you're shopping.

 Can't get up in the morning?